- 1. You must have reached preservation age.

 Source: Adapted from Schedule 7, Superannuation Industry (Supervision) Regulations 1994 and Federal Government news release dated 18 February 2009, and 12 May 2009, and 30 June 2010, and 29 November 2011.
 Figures for 2011/2012 year and 2012/2013 year calculated by Trish Power.

-You cannot convert your TRIP to a lump sum; that is, a TRIP is a non-commutable income stream.
-You may be able to commute your TRIP into a lump sum when you retire, or turn 65, or satisfy some other condition of release, depending on the type of income stream you have chosen as your TRIP.
+In all other cases, you may be able to commute your TRIP into a lump sum when you retire, or turn 65, or satisfy some other condition of release, depending on the type of income stream you have chosen as your TRIP.

 6. A popular TRIP strategy.